J&J vaccine to remain in limbo while officials seek evidence

 The clot concerns could undermine public confidence in a vaccine many hoped would help some of the hardest-to-reach populations — in poor countries or in places like homeless shelters in the U.S.

-“We know we are fighting a war against COVID-19,” Dr. Peter Marks, the Food and Drug Administration’s vaccine chief, said Tuesday.
-But when it comes to side effects, “we don’t, in the United States, have a lot of tolerance for friendly fire.”
+“What they did was they punted,” said Dr. Paul Offit, a vaccine expert at the Children’s Hospital of Philadelphia.
+“I just don’t think waiting is going to give you a critical amount of information that is going to help you make a decision.”

+He noted that many European countries are dealing with the AstraZeneca uncertainty without stopping its use.

 Health officials recommended the J&J timeout in part to make sure doctors know how to recognize and treat the unusual condition.
-On Wednesday, the CDC said four of the six women with the unusual clots were treated with a blood thinner named heparin — a treatment the government is warning doctors to avoid.
+The CDC said Wednesday that four of the six women with the unusual clots were treated with a blood thinner named heparin — a treatment the government is warning doctors to avoid.

-The U.S. set up intensive systems to track the safety of COVID-19 vaccines, knowing that side effects too rare to have occurred in studies of thousands of people could pop up once millions rolled up their sleeves.
-Shimabukuro said spotting such a rare potential risk amid the nation’s huge vaccine rollout “is an example of a success story for vaccine safety.”

 The setback for J&J comes as the worldwide death toll from COVID-19 approaches 3 million, including more than 560,000 who perished in the U.S., which continues to report tens of thousands of new infections every day and an average of almost 1,000 deaths.

 So far, the J&J vaccine has been a minor player in U.S. vaccinations.
-More than 122 million Americans have received at least one vaccine dose, the vast majority with shots made by Moderna or Pfizer, and nearly 23% are fully vaccinated.

-Both companies are on track to have delivered 300 million doses each by mid- to late July — and federal health authorities stress that there are no signs of the unusual clots with the Moderna and Pfizer vaccines.
+More than 122 million Americans have received at least one vaccine dose, and nearly 23% are fully vaccinated.
+Moderna and Pfizer are on track to have delivered 300 million doses each by mid- to late July.

 Vaccinations are slower in Europe, where many countries have struggled for supply.
 J&J delayed some of its European deliveries amid the clot evaluation, but Poland said it would use the batch it already has in hand.
 European medical regulators plan to issue their own evaluation of the J&J clot issue next week.

-When those weird clots were spotted after AstraZeneca vaccinations, scientists in Norway and Germany raised the possibility that some people are experiencing an abnormal immune response, forming antibodies that disable their platelets.
+When the clots were spotted after AstraZeneca vaccinations, scientists in Norway and Germany raised the possibility that some people are experiencing an abnormal immune response, forming antibodies that disable their platelets.
 That’s the theory as the U.S. now investigates the J&J reports.

-Health officials caution against confusing the normal flu-like symptoms that occur a day or two after many COVID-19 vaccination with the clot concern.
-The problematic clot symptoms, such as severe headache or severe abdominal pain, have occurred about a week to three weeks after the J&J shot.

-For vaccine recipients, the headlines can be scary.
-Holli Vrenon, 35, who got her J&J shot three or four weeks ago in Reno, Nevada, had flu-like symptoms after the vaccination and asked her brother, a doctor, what to think.

 (Copyright (c) 2021 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)